mbodiai/handbook/docs/company/mission.md

 **Interpretable AI**
 - Unlike purely data-driven approaches, we build AI that composes tools and skills
-- Our systems can generalize to new situations by reasoning from first principles
+- Our systems generalize to new situations through robust representations and testing

 **Scientific Rigor**
 - We apply the scientific method to AI development with reproducible experiments